All posts

 Rules and workflows promise to save you time.
 They often create a new category of work instead.

-Asana's automation features are genuinely powerful.
-But for small teams, the cost of building, testing, and maintaining those automations often exceeds the time they save.
+Asana's automations are genuinely powerful.
+But for small teams, the cost of building and maintaining them often exceeds the time they actually save.

 A whiteboard covered in sprint planning notes and sticky notes, representing the ceremony of agile workflows.